 Seraphim Falls” looks like something out of the ordinary solely by virtue of its rarity, but in 1956, it would have been a solid but unexceptional revenge Western.
+An unforgiving man’s relentless pursuit of a Civil War-era adversary is played out across a magnificent backdrop ranging from snow-packed mountains to the lifeless desert floor, and John Toll’s cinematography ensures the action is worth watching.
 Aside from spasms of brutal violence, however, there’s nothing rousing or new here; the names of well-cast leads Liam Neeson and Pierce Brosnan won’t be enough to muster more than modest theatrical B.O. for this very physical but familiar oater.